Home Business Management Licenses & Government Registrations How to recoup GST paid on under-construction property if transaction is cancelled

 Because a finished property is not regarded as a good or a service, it is exempt from taxation when it is fully constructed and has an occupancy certificate.
 As a result, if you buy a finished property in either the primary market (straight from the developer) or the secondary market (a resale property), you are exempt from paying GST on the purchase price.

-In order to be considered affordable, a home must cost no more than Rs.
+To be considered affordable, a home must cost no more than Rs.
 45 lakh and have a floor area of no less than 60 square meters in major cities and 90 square meters in non-metro areas.

 When GST is paid and how to claim it back if a deal is called off